dobromirmontauk/open-leadership-management-cookbook/recipes/leadership/alignment/rfc_remote_work_culture.md

 ### PROPOSAL: Focus Time

-A lot of the work at Doxel is quite complex and requires many hours of no interruptions to make real progress.
+A lot of the work at [COMPANY] is quite complex and requires many hours of no interruptions to make real progress.
 This is true for annotation, engineering, product, etc. In order to balance our _rapid_ _communication _needs with this _high throughput execution _need I propose we implement Focus Time.

 Focus Time is an explicit block on Google Calendar so people don’t schedule meetings, expect you to respond to Slack, or complain that you aren’t doing code reviews.
 You set these blocks when you need them, ideally as far ahead as possible.